 Most times, students don’t enter college having arranged an individualized major.
 They generally enter as “undeclared” and, like most first-year students not in pre-professional programs (Education, BFA , etc.), they take mostly general education courses and maybe a course or two in their “major” field.
 It’s often at this time, during the first year or even later, that the student gets the idea for an individualized major.
 So by then, they probably know some professor or, if they’re fortunate, have a faculty advisor whom they can approach with the idea.
-Either that faculty member or someone they refer the student to becomes the advisor for the individualized major and helps the student carry the proposal through formal channels.
-A student really cannot do this alone; they must have that “sponsor.”
+Either that faculty member or someone they refer the student to become the advisor for the individualized major and helps the student carry the proposal through formal channels.
+A student can't do this alone, and they must have an academic sponsor.

 Building the major and structure

 It’s always great for the student to speak with someone actually doing what the student wants to do.
 They should ask them what classes, skills, etc., they needed and/or wished they had to get there.
 Be aware that fields are always changing, so what someone studied 10 years ago may not be how one captures that particular job today.
-Talk to both newbies and veterans.
 Want to work for a particular company or go to a particular graduate school?
 Ask them directly what they are looking for in an applicant!
 Then build the course of study based on that research.

 Naming an individualized major

-Pros and cons of designing your own major
+Fields where designing your own major works best